 Dr. Tyler Mayfield

-A.B.
-Rhodes Professor of Old Testament and Faculty Director of the Louisville Grawemeyer Award in Religion
+Associate Dean, A.B.
+Rhodes Professor of Old Testament, Faculty Director of the Louisville Grawemeyer Award in Religion

 Samford University, (Alabama), BA; Yale Divinity School, MAR; Claremont Graduate University, PhD

-Tyler Mayfield is a biblical scholar, teacher, and administrator.
+Tyler Mayfield is a teacher-scholar, United Church of Christ minister, and administrator.
 He previously taught at Union Theological Seminary in New York City, Claremont School of Theology in southern California, and the University of California, Riverside.

-At Louisville Seminary, he teaches courses in biblical theology, ethical readings of Scripture, and prophetic literature.
+At Louisville Seminary, he teaches courses in ethical readings of Scripture, prophetic literature, and interfaith engagement.
 He leads a triennial travel seminar to Israel and Palestine to explore the ancient biblical sites as well as contemporary Judaism, Islam, and Christianity.
 As the Director of the Grawemeyer Award in Religion, he coordinates a three committee, year-long selection process to award a $100,000 prize for the best new idea in religion.

 Tyler is a member of St. Andrew United Church of Christ and Highland Baptist Church, where his wife is on the pastoral staff.
 He also enjoys regularly preaching and lecturing at churches.